OPEN FOR PROJECTS · JULY 2026

 Workflow surgery

 Five manual steps into one.
 Or zero.
-The Tuesday-by-hand stuff that shouldn't be.
+The repetitive work you keep doing by hand that a script should handle.

 Data cleanup